-In January 2015, California's State Governor issued the 2015-16 Budget.
-Through review of this budget, it was noted the Health and Human Services Budget Summary addressed Medi-Cal expansion and related funding issues under Health Care Reform, however no impacts were noted to the 1991 Realignment.
+In May of 2016, California's State Governor issued the May Revise Budget for 2016-17.
+Through review of this budget, it was noted that the Health and Human Services Budget Summary addressed the Full-Scope Medi-Cal Coverage for Undocumented Children Medi-Cal expansion and related funding issues under Health Care Reform, however no impacts were noted to Tri-City's 1991 Realignment.
+Realignment is the funding Tri-City uses to provide mental health outpatient services.

 As noted in the Governor's Summary, the Mental Health Subaccount will not experience any changes to the original statutory formula.
-As Tri-City receives its 1991 Realignment from the Mental Health sub-account, there was no reduction to Tri-City's cash flow from Realignment in fiscal 2014-15.
-As previously noted, Realignment is the funding Tri-City uses to provide mental health outpatient services.
-Other areas addressed in the 2015-16 Budget Summary affecting mental health related to services that Tri-City does not currently provide, such as alcohol and substance abuse.
+As Tri-City receives its 1991 Realignment from the Mental Health sub-account, there was no reduction to Tri-City's cash flow from Realignment in fiscal 2015-16.
+Other areas addressed in the 2016-17 Budget Summary affecting mental health related to services that Tri-City does not currently provide, such as alcohol and substance abuse.

 On January 1, 2014, the Affordable Care Act became effective, including the expansion of Medicaid (Medi-Cal) services to single adults ages 19 to 64.
-Individuals now qualifying for expanded Medi-Cal in the Tri-City area are either current Tri-City clients receiving mental health services from Tri-City as unfunded clients or are now seeking services from Tri-City as a new client.
+Since then individuals qualifying for expanded Medi-Cal in the Tri-City area are either current Tri-City clients receiving mental health services from Tri-City as unfunded clients or are now seeking services from Tri-City as a new client.
 Tri-City continues to be a major partner with its community and LA County Department of Mental Health (LA DMH) to ensure that all Tri-City residents that become eligible under expanded Medi-Cal (MCE) will be served.
-The cost of services provided by Tri-City for residents qualifying under MCE is to be reimbursed at 100% for the first three years through Federal Financial Participation (FFP).
-In order to ensure proper reimbursement, Tri-City's new contract with LA DMH for the three fiscal years commencing July 1, 2014 includes language regarding MCE and Tri-City's authority to bill for such services through LA DMH.
-In fiscal 2014-15 Tri-City experienced less than a 1% increase in its 1991 Realignment funding.
-Based on discussions with the California Behavioral Health Directors Association (CBHDA), the State's 2015-16 budget and CBHDA's current projections for fiscal 2015-16, Tri-City expects 1991 Realignment to remain level with 2014-15 funding.
+The cost of services provided by Tri-City for residents qualifying under MCE have been reimbursed at 100% through Federal Financial Participation (FFP) for the first three calendar years (2014 thru 2016) and as of January 1, 2017 the reimbursement will be reduced to 95%.
+In order to ensure proper reimbursement, Tri-City's contract with LA DMH for the three fiscal years commencing July 1, 2014 includes language regarding MCE and Tri-City's authority to bill for such services through LA DMH.
+In fiscal 2015-16 Tri-City experienced an approximate 5% increase in its 1991 Realignment funding.
+Based on discussions with the California Behavioral Health Directors Association (CBHDA), the State's 2016-17 budget and CBHDA's current projections for fiscal 2015-16, Tri-City expects 1991 Realignment to remain level with 2015-16 funding.